y2737924daohegua/corber/pages/frameworks/extending.md

 Frameworks refer to the *JavaScript framework only* (e.g. Ember, Vue, React) and always implement the following functions:

-- `validateBuild/build`, and
+- `validateBuild/build`
-- `validateServe/serve`.
+- `validateServe/serve`

 A typical build command looks a little like:

-- run "before" hooks,
+- Run "before" hooks.
-- run framework `validateBuild` function (e.g. check Ember config),
+- Run framework `validateBuild` function (e.g. check Ember config).
-- run target `validateBuild` function (checks Cordova config),
+- Run target `validateBuild` function (checks Cordova config).
-- run framework `build`,
+- Run framework `build`.
-- copy the assets to the Cordova project,
+- Copy the assets to the Cordova project.
-- build the Cordova project,
+- Build the Cordova project.
-- run "after" validators, and
+- Run "after" validators.
-- run "after" hooks.
+- Run "after" hooks.

 #### Override framework functions
 Your local framework file can implement and thus override these functions&mdash;e.g. to support a custom build process&mdash;simply.
 When doing so, you can:

-- call `this._super()` to run the base function, or
+- Call `this._super()` to run the base function.
-- choose to not invoke the base function;
+- Choose to not invoke the base function.

 e.g.